airjohnpro/airjohnpro/README.md

 - 👋🏻 Hi, I’m @airjohnpro
 - 👀 I’m interested in being more present
 - 🌱 I’m currently learning mindfulness and practicing "the power of now"
-- 💞️ I’m looking to collaborate through loving kindness
-- 👨🏼‍💻 How to reach me: airjohnpro.com
+- 👨🏼‍💻 How to reach me: https://linktr.ee/airjohnpro

 <!---
 airjohnpro/airjohnpro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.